ls1intum/Artemis/docs/dev/setup/aeolus.rst

 Configure Artemis to use Aeolus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Append the following lines to your file ``src/main/resources/config/application-local.yml``:
+Append the following lines to your configuration file ``src/main/resources/config/application-local.yml``:

 .. code-block:: yaml